-This tutorial demonstrates how to find extremal points (maxima/minima) in k-space and calculate effective masses using the band-edge program.
-This is done for silicon starting from a self-consistent LDA density.
-Silicon is a trivial example as its extremal points are found on high-symmetry lines.
-The band-edge program is particularly useful when looking for multiple extremal points that do not fall on high-symmetry lines.
+This tutorial demonstrates how to find extremal points (maxima, minima, and saddle points) in the Brillouin zone, and calculate effective masses using the band-edge utility.
+LDA silicon was chosen for simplicity, though it is a trivial example as its extremal points are found on high-symmetry lines. band-edge is particularly useful when searching for multiple extremal points, and/or points distinct from those of high symmetry.

-Take a look at the band structure plot.
-The valence band maximum is at the point while the conduction band minimum is most of the way along the line between and .
-We will now use the band-edge tool to accurately locate the position of the conduction band minimum and to calculate the effective mass.
-This is done in three steps, you first do a rough search by ‘floating’ to a point near the minimum.
-From here, you do a more refined search by carrying out a minimization until the gradient is negligibly small.
-Lastly, you calculate the effective mass around this point.
+We will now use the band-edge script to accurately locate the position of the conduction band minimum and to calculate the effective mass.
+This is done in three steps.
+First do a rough search by ‘floating’ to a point near the minimum.
+Next, do a more refined search by carrying out a minimization until the gradient is negligibly small.
+Finally the extremal point is known, calculate the effective mass around this point.

 1. Float to low-energy point

-The ‘floatmn’ switch specifies that you are looking for a minimum-energy point (see additional exercises for a maximum-energy point example).
-The ‘maxit’ switch sets the number of iterations (number of times a set of points is created) in case convergence is not reach before then, ‘−r=’ sets a range that defines how far from the centre the points are generated, ‘band’ is for the band considered (here conduction band is 5 since 4 electrons and spin degenerate) and lastly q0 is the starting k-point.
+‘−floatmn’ tells band-edge to seek a minimum-energy point (see additional exercises for a maximum-energy point example). ‘−maxit’ switch limits the number iterations (number of times a set of points is created) in case convergence is not reach before then, ‘−r=’ sets a range that defines how far from the centre the points are generated, ‘−band’ is for the band considered (here conduction band is 5 since 4 electrons and spin degenerate) and lastly −q0 is the starting k-point.
 To see what switches band-edge has, invoke it without any arguments, or see documentation below.

 You should get an output similar to the following:

-Take a look at the line beginning with lmf.
-Here, the band-edge tool is running lmf to get the energy of each point in the cluster around your starting point.
-The qnow line gives the current central k-point (0.5,0,0) and its energy in Rydbergs.
-The ‘use’ line prints the lowest-energy k-point from the cluster of points, this will then be used as the central point in the next iteration.
-The cluster of 13 k-points and their energies are printed to the bnds.si file, take a look and you will see that the point (0.589443, 0.0, 0.044721) is indeed the lowest-energy point.
+Take a look at the first line beginning with lmf. band-edge tells you what command it uses for the energy of each point in the cluster around your starting point.
+In each iteration qnow gives the current central k-point and its energy in Rydbergs. ‘use’ prints the lowest-energy k-point in the cluster of points around the middle point; this will then be used as the central point in the next iteration.
+The cluster of 13 k-points and their energies are printed to bnds.si.
+Take a look and you will see that (-0.017083, 0.009789, 0.834163) is indeed the lowest-energy point in the cluster.

 As the iterations proceed, note that the energies at qnow are going down as we float to a low-energy region.
-After 5 iterations, the following is printed: ‘cluster center is extremal point … exiting loop’.
-The central k-point is the lowest-energy point and the float routine is finished.
+After 8 iterations, the following is printed: ‘cluster center is extremal point … exiting loop’.
+The central q-point is the lowest-energy point and the float routine is finished.

 2. Gradient minimization